Before You Buy or Lease a Car

 - Get your credit terms in advance.
 By getting pre-approved for financing before you shop for a car, you know the terms, including the annual percentage rate (APR), length of the loan (number of months), and maximum amount you can borrow.
 Use this information to negotiate with the dealer.
 The APR is the cost of credit on a yearly basis.
 It’s based on several things, including your credit rating, the amount you borrow, the interest rate and credit costs you’re being charged, and the length of your loan.

 - Comparison shop among dealers.
-With a pre-approval in hand, you can more easily ask dealers provide written “out-the-door” prices for you on cars that you may be interested, so you can identify and negotiate the best deal on the purchase and the financing without having to spend time in the dealership.
+With a pre-approval in hand, it’s easier to ask dealers for a written “out-the-door” price on a car you may be interested in (that’s the total price of the car, before financing, including taxes and fees).
+The price helps you identify and negotiate the best deal on the purchase and the financing without having to spend time in the dealership.

 Dealership financing means you’re applying for financing through the dealership.
 You and the dealer enter into a contract where you buy a car and agree to pay, over a period of time, the amount financed plus a finance charge.
 The dealer typically sells the contract to a bank, finance company, or credit union that will service the account and collect your payments.